Get my newest recipe via email:

 Switching out three ingredients makes this macaroni and cheese gluten-free:

-• The roux: Brown rice flour (affiliate link) blends with butter and thickens a sauce the same way as all purpose flour.
+• The roux: Brown rice flour (affiliate link) with butter thickens the cheese sauce the same way as all purpose flour would.

 • The crust: Simply sunflower seeds, toasted and ground in the blender.
-Unbelievably scrumptious—gluten free or not–you want this as the topping on your mac and cheese.
+Unbelievably scrumptious—gluten free or not–you’ll want to try this as the topping on your mac and cheese.

 closeup photo of gooey macaroni and Cheese in a wooden spoon